bruin-data/bruin/docs/assets/ingestr.md

 # Ingestr Assets
-## ingestr
-Ingestr moves is a Python package that allows you to easily move data between platforms.
+[Ingestr](https://github.com/bruin-data/ingestr) is a Python package that allows you to easily move data between platforms.
+Bruin supports `ingestr` natively as an asset type.

-With Ingestr you can move data from:
+Using Ingestr, you can move data from:
 * your production databases like:
     * MSSQL
     * MySQL